Pay your bills directly in Crypto.

-1) Why direct crypto bill payments matter
+Why do direct crypto bill payments matter

-The traditional bill-pay experience usually routes your money through banks, currency conversions, and multiple intermediaries — each adding cost and delay.
+The traditional bill-pay experience usually routes your money through banks, currency conversions, and multiple intermediaries, each adding cost and delay.
 Direct crypto bill payments change that: you send a digital asset from your wallet to the biller (or to a secure on-ramp that settles in the biller’s preferred currency) without forcing a conversion at the point of payment.
 That’s cleaner accounting, faster settlement possibilities, and a simpler chain of custody.

 Below is a common operational flow for direct crypto bill payment systems: